Course Descriptions

 General Information

 The courses described below are the only courses offered in English.
-If you speak German at C1 level or above, you may also participate in modules taught in German.
-Please contact the International Office for more information.
+If you speak German at level C1 or above, you may be able to attend modules taught in German.
+Please contact the International Office for further information.

-Students are always surprised to learn that one course, or as we call it, a module, is taught for the duration of one day.
-The class starts at 9 am and lasts until 4 pm (with a lunch break, of course).
-You may have “International Consumer Behaviour” all day on Monday and “International Retails Operations Management” all day on Friday.
+Students are always surprised to learn that a course, or what we call a module, is taught over the course of a day.
+Classes start at 9am and last until 4pm (with a lunch break, of course).
+You might have “International Consumer Behaviour” all day on Monday and “International Retail Operations Management” all day on Friday.

 Attendance is mandatory for all students and students are expected to be on time.

-We employ a variety of teaching methods to encourage students to actively participate in their own learning process: group discussions, group projects, case studies, simulations and field trips.
-Most class assignments are group projects and every student is expected to give his or her best as the group will be graded as one student.
-International students will participate in group projects with German students and their input is not only welcomed but also expected.
+We use a variety of teaching methods to encourage students to take an active part in their own learning: group discussions, group projects, case studies, simulations and field trips.
+Most class assignments are group projects and each student is expected to do their best as the group is graded as one student.
+International students will participate in group projects with German students and their input is not only welcome but expected.

-Students who participate in group projects are valued members of the group and are expected to work conscientiously toward the completion of the task assigned.
+Students participating in group projects are valued members of the group and are expected to work conscientiously to complete the assigned task.

 Intercultural Management explores the complexities of managing and leading in a globalized and diverse business world.
 Through engaging lectures and hands-on activities, you will learn how to effectively communicate and work with people from different cultural backgrounds, navigate cultural differences, and lead cross-cultural teams.
 You will also gain a deeper understanding of how cultural values and beliefs impact business practices and decision-making.